PrestaShop/prestashop.github.io/news/_posts/releases/2017-07-20-prestashop-1-7-2-0-available.md

  - development
 ---

 Dear community.
 You've all been waiting for it.
 So have we.
-PrestaShop 1.7.2.0.
+PrestaShop 1.7.2.0 is here.

 We know you expected a lot from the next minor version, and we didn't want to let you down.
 It closes almost twice as many pull requests as 1.7.1.0, 1.7.1.1 and 1.7.1.2 _combined_ (126 vs. 203), and we took a month more of testing and improving it.